 Adding a symbol to the gCADPlus library

-After testing a symbol, save to the appropriate place in the My Documents > gCADPlus > Blocks folder.
+After testing a symbol, please save it to the appropriate place in the My Documents > gCADPlus > Blocks folder.

 The figure below shows the folder structure before saving a symbol in the standard folder set.